Maternal Substance Use Disorders

-Alcohol and drug use by pregnant women is known as maternal addiction.
+Alcohol and drug use by pregnant women is known as maternal substance use disorder (SUD).
 It is a serious problem with long-lasting effects and consequences for a child’s social, emotional and cognitive development.
 Heroin, methadone, and heavy alcohol consumption during pregnancy are associated with lower birth weight and central nervous system (CNS) dysfunction.
-Babies born to mothers who abuse cocaine during pregnancy are often delivered prematurely, have low birth weights and smaller head circumferences, and are shorter in length than babies born to mothers who do not abuse cocaine.
-Mothers who abuse substances have higher rates of reported child abuse, neglect, and placement of children into foster care.
+Babies born to mothers who use cocaine during pregnancy are often delivered prematurely, have low birth weights and smaller head circumferences, and are shorter in length than babies born to mothers who do not abuse cocaine.
+Mothers with SUD have higher rates of reported child abuse, neglect, and placement of children into foster care.

 Babies born to women who used substances during their pregnancies may display signs of addiction and withdrawal, which are a result of the mother’s dependence on substances during pregnancy.
 The withdrawal or abstinence symptoms develop shortly after birth.
 Symptoms include: